paruff/paruff.github.io/content/Efforts/Notes/Learn Portuguese/Portuguese.md

 There are many resources for [[learning MOC]] Portuguese and many of them are Brazilian.
 I live in Portugal so am more focused on European Portuguese.

 I break up Portuguese into two focuses.
-CREF A1/A2/B1/B2 or the technical [[01 Projects/Learn Portuguese/CREF  Portuguese exams]] and the
+CREF A1/A2/B1/B2 or the technical [[CREF  Portuguese exams]] and the

 - [x] Create minimal pairs flashcards for Portugues